Extinction135/TSK/README.md

 Data is passed to these classes methods, from anywhere in the codebase.
 I found this approach reduced the number of instances in the program.
 Subjectively, I think it also makes it easier to reason about program state.
+A great deal of effort has been made to keep the codebase small, clear, and fast.

 ## Design Patterns